CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 After you enter the passphrase, it will remember it until the terminal is open.
 When you open the terminal again, you will have to run the script again and enter the passphrase again.

-## Github push
+## GitHub push

 Open `github.com` in the browser and sign in, click `New` and create a new repository named `rust_dev_hello`.
-Github is user friendly and shows the standard commands we need to run.
+GitHub is user-friendly and shows the standard commands we need to run.
 Choose SSH commands and not HTTPS or CLI.
 You will find commands similar to the commands below.
-In VSCode click on the `Source control` and click `Initialize`, then type the commit msg "init" and click `Commit`.
+In VSCode click on the `Source control` and click `Initialize`, then type the commit-msg "init" and click `Commit`.
 Then in `VSCode terminal` run:

 ```bash